jqhoogland/rationalia-starter/LW/Concepts/Internal Double Crux.md

 3. Seek double cruxes
 4. Resonate

-The current best writeups are in [[CFAR Participant Handbook now available to all|the CFAR Handbook]] and in Alkjash's [Hammertime sequence](https://www.lesswrong.com/posts/mQmx4kQQtHeBip9ZC/internal-double-crux).
+The current best writeups are in [the CFAR Handbook](https://www.lesswrong.com/posts/Z9cbwuevS9cqaR96h/cfar-participant-handbook-now-available-to-all) and in Alkjash's [Hammertime sequence](https://www.lesswrong.com/posts/mQmx4kQQtHeBip9ZC/internal-double-crux).

 For a similar technique that IDC is arguably a special case of, see [[Internal Family Systems|Internal Family Systems]].